mecid/mecid.github.io/_posts/2021-10-21-mastering-controlgroup-in-swiftui.md

 ```
 ![navigation-styled-controlgroup](/public/controlgroup2.png)

-As you can see in the example, we use the controlGroupStyle view modifier to set the style manually.
+As you can see in the example, we use the *controlGroupStyle* view modifier to set the style manually.
 SwiftUI uses the same approach for many different views and allows us to create our own style types by conforming to a protocol.
-In the case of the ControlGroup view, we should create a type that conforms to the ControlGroupStyle protocol and implement the single required function called makeBody.
+In the case of the *ControlGroup* view, we should create a type that conforms to the *ControlGroupStyle* protocol and implement the single required function called *makeBody*.

 ```swift
 struct VerticalControlGroupStyle: ControlGroupStyle {